Cookies & Cups > Recipes > Cookies > Perfect Snickerdoodle Cookies

 How to Make Snickerdoodles

 • Form the cookies.
+Stir together the cinnamon and sugar in a small bowl.
 Using a medium (2-tablespoon) cookie scoop, portion out the dough and roll it into a ball.
 Then roll each cookie dough ball into the cinnamon sugar mixture until coated.

-• Let them cool.
-Allow the cookies to cool on the baking sheet for 3-4 minutes before transferring them to a wire rack to cool completely.
+• Bake.
+Bake the cookies for 12 to 15 minutes, turning halfway through.
+Cool on the baking sheet for 3-4 minutes, then transfer to a wire rack to cool completely.

 Tips for Success